-- Applicants must serve every eligible Unserved and Underserved BSL within the project area. - Applications covering all eligible BSLs and serving the maximum number of CAIs will score higher. - Project areas can be grouped if they are reasonably adjacent, with a breakdown of key metrics provided for each area. - Partnerships are encouraged, with a lead Subgrantee responsible for project execution.
-An interactive mapping tool and geospatial files will be available on the ACA website for potential applicants.
+- Applicants are required to submit separate Project Applications for each individual Project Area they propose to serve. - Partnerships are encouraged, with a lead Subgrantee responsible for project execution. - An interactive mapping tool and geospatial files will be available on the ACA website for Potential Applicants.